 Leech Lake in north-central Minnesota is a clear-water lake with 112,000 acres.
-There is a wide range of habitat in Leech too, which helps support the diverse fishery.
+There is a wide range of habitat in Leech too, which helps support the diverse fishery for walleye fishing.

 This lake has deep clear bays, like Walker Bay, which reach nearly 200 feet deep.
 And there are shallow, weedy bays, like Steamboat and Boy bays, which are mostly shallow, except for the old creek channels.

 Leech Lake has many large bays feeding the main lake.
 All have plenty of weeds and rocks with moderate depths in the middle.
 Most of the structure here is shoreline-connected, and there is also has a huge windswept main lake with islands, flats, and humps.
 Most of the basin areas here are shallower than 40 feet deep, except for two deeper trenches.
 The lake is widely considered as one of the “Top Five Walleye Lakes” within Minnesota.

 Increasing fishing pressure, along with the current state of the walleye population in Leech, has prompted the Minnesota DNR to set the limit in 2016 at four walleyes with a protected slot of 20 to 26 inches, and with one walleye longer than 26 inches allowed in a limit.

 Surface water temperatures give anglers one of the biggest clues to what the walleyes are likely doing in any given situation.
 Keep in mind that these temperatures are most accurately measured early in the morning before the sun warms the water.